molehair/annoyer/devnote.md

   - term: set in stone
   - ex: Keep in mind that these blueprints are not set in stone—they're just to give you a feel for the design.
   - blankified: Keep in mind that these blueprints are not ___ ___ stone—they're just to give you a feel for the design.
 - send only one test msg
+- mixing the order of term, def, ex on practice
 - key bindings for answer, mnemonic, 'correct', 'wrong' buttons in test
 - shuffling the cards on test
 - remove scheduler on deleting app